On This Page

 Erika Dietrich, ACI Worldwide’s Head of Risk Services, notes, “Billers need to remain vigilant and ensure that they are not only aware of new tactics, but also armed with the latest fraud fighting tools to protect their customers and their bottom line.”

 ACI Worldwide is advancing its tools, technology, and training to combat these evolving fraud trends.
-Click here to learn more about how you can stay ahead of the fraudsters and improve your customer’s entire insurance payment processing experience.
+Click here to learn more about how you can stay ahead of the fraudsters and improve your customer’s entire utility payment processing experience.

 Sources